PrincetonUniversity/hpc_beginning_workshop/src/cluster/index.md

 ### [Adroit](https://www.princeton.edu/researchcomputing/computational-hardware/adroit/)
   Also available generally to members of the university community.
 8 node Beowulf cluster.
 2.5 Ghz Dell Ivybridge on 8 nodes with 20 cores.
-Scheduled job system.
+Scheduled job system, now with 16 Nvidia k20 GPUs.

 ### [McMillan](https://www.princeton.edu/researchcomputing/computational-hardware/experimental-systems/mcmillan/)
   Experimental cluster with access to GPUs.
 No data backups are made, and it is